Priyanshu19Mishra/Using-R-Random-Forest-for-Website-traffic-analysis/README.md

 trees is highly pasionate.

 To run the repo, use the R file in an R supporting IDE, and install the necessary header file.
 I have implemented this using Google Colab.
-Google Colab is one such prominent platform that is very much used and appropriate for ML taks.
+Google Colab is one such prominent platform that is very much used and appropriate for ML task.